mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 More details are in my [CV](/files/cv.pdf).

+Feel free to reach out for research discussions, collaborations or to have a chat!

 ## NEWS

+---
+**December 13, 2022**: Happy to share that our paper [Scene-centric vs. Object-centric Image-Text Cross-modal Retrieval: A Reproducibility Study](/files/ecir23.pdf) got accepted at ECIR 2023.
+See you in Dublin!

 ---
 **November 15, 2022**: I have started my internship in Alexa at Amazon Science in London.
 I am collaborating with Emine Yilmaz and Gabriella Kazai.